2020pyfcrawl/Linear_Programming_Reconstruction/README.md

 The codes are lightweight and run on CPU.

-You can either refer to notebook or paper for more details.
+You can either refer to the notebook or paper for more details.

-Update at Dec.
+Update on Dec.
 30th 2024.